Fabian1337/pysftp/docs/cookbook.rst

 and ``stat`` modules and writing tests *(many code snippets on the net are incomplete and don't account for edge cases)* pysftp supplies a complete library for dealing with all 3.
 Leaving you to focus on your primary task.

+Paramiko also tries very hard to stay true to Python's ``os`` module, which means sometimes, things are weird or a bit too low level.
+We think paramiko's goals are good and don't believe they should change.
+Those changes are for an abstraction library like pysftp.